James Martin (chef): Personal life

+Martin has been in a relationship with personal trainer Kim Johnson since 2024.

 Awards and honours

 In 2010, Martin was awarded the title of Honorary Professor by the University of West London, London School of Hospitality and Tourism, along with Michel Roux, Raymond Blanc and Anton Mosimann.

 On 10 June 2013, Martin was honoured with The Craft Guild of Chefs Special Award.
 In 2015, he was named TV Personality of the Year at the Fortnum & Mason Awards.
 Martin was inducted into the Guilde Internationale des Fromagers at the International Cheese Awards 2016.

 In 2021, Martin was again voted TV Personality of the Year at the Fortnum & Mason Awards.
 On 6 September 2021, Martin's Saturday Morning scooped Best Food Show at the TV Choice Awards.
 In November 2021, Martin won the Most Influential Chef, Cook or Food Writer award, and also Best Cookbook, for Great British Adventure: A celebration of Great British food at the Great British Food Awards.